MadhanMohanReddy2301/Gesture_Recognition-Transfer_learning/README.md

 ## Project Structure

-1. **Data Generation**: Custom generator logic for handling video frames and feeding them into the models.
+1. **Data Preprocessing**:
+   - Custom video frame extraction and preprocessing.
+   - Resizing frames and normalizing pixel values for model compatibility.

-2. **Models**:
+2. **Data Generator**:
+   - Designed to handle large datasets efficiently.
+   - Supports batch processing and dynamic augmentation for training.

+3. **Model Architectures**:
-   - **Conv3D**: Designed to handle spatial and temporal aspects of video data.
+   - **Conv3D**: Captures spatial and temporal features from video input.
-   - **CNN + RNN**: Combines convolutional layers with LSTM for sequential frame analysis.
+   - **CNN + RNN**: Sequential processing of video frames using LSTMs combined with convolutional layers.
-   - **MobileNet (Transfer Learning)**: Utilizes pre-trained MobileNet for feature extraction.
+   - **Transfer Learning**: Leverages MobileNet for feature extraction from video frames.

-3. **Evaluation**: Performance comparison of different models on metrics like accuracy and loss.
+4. **Evaluation and Visualization**:
+   - Accuracy and loss metrics for each model.
+   - Confusion matrix and classification reports for gesture predictions.
 ---

 ## Models